Make a verified payout

 Name only

 If you are doing an account name check, specify a verification object as follows.
-Use the account_holder_name field within the verification object to
+Within the verification object, include a verify_name field and set its value to true.

 {